 You want to sound normal, cramming keywords into your content will not only read weird but it will balls up your ranking.

 It will also get you clear on the content that is no longer relevant.

 “Isn’t that just the same thing as SEO content writing?”

 Don’t make me come over there!

 Actually, they share things in common.
-Both techniques are all about your audience and what they need solving.
+Both techniques are all about your audience and the problem they need solving.

 SEO content writing is the long-term goal of attracting your people.
 Copywriting is the short-term goal of converting those people into clients / blog subs / purchasers.